chi6rag/how-credit-card-processing-works/ebook/ch4/README.md

 ## Another Example of Authorization and Capture

 [MissionBicycle](https://www.missionbicycle.com) is a site where you can build your own custom bike.
 Let's say that John wants to buy a bike and the total cost is $900.
-John pays $900 for the bike using theri online form.
+John pays $900 for the bike using their online form.
 The website will immediately authorize John's card for $900.
 This means John has enough room on his card to spend $900.
 Let's say that it takes one week for the MissionBicycle team to build the bike.
 Once they have completed the work, they ship the bike to John and "capture" $900 on his credit card.